shitcodebykaushik/data_structure/src/DSA.md

 -  Sized and unsized
    - - The best thing is that sized it doestn change with the respect to the data it contains (sized type).
    - - This isn'case with the unsizned or dynamically sized ,its not easy to store the data on top when working with the stack.
+   -  clause means the specific parts or segments of a larger expression or statement.

-   The knowlegde of sized vs unsized is especially is usefull when the type is previously unknown- when working with the Rust generics,
+   The knowlegde of sized vs unsized is especially is usefull when the type is previously unknown- when working with the Rust generics.
+ - `Rust Generics`